When the Japanese first started selling cars in the USA, people quickly dismissed them as tinny junk. But then a funny thing happened....

 Of course, the odious practices of car dealers only added to American's discontent with American cars.
 The process of buying and owning an American car stank from the get-go.
 GM tried to fix this with Saturn - trying to actually be nice to the people handing you money - but it was a mixed result.
 Meanwhile, at the Japanese car dealer, nearly everyone pays close to the same price.
 Even today, the spread in prices between "sticker" and what everyone pays is higher at American car dealers, according to Edmunds.

 By the early 1980's, the "Buy American!" movement started taking off, as people started to realize that American car companies were losing market share and closing plants.
-In response to this Xenophobic trend, foreign car makers started opening plants in the United States.
+In response to this xenophobic trend, foreign car makers started opening plants in the United States.
 Most avoided the UAW and its staggering labor rates, benefits, and restrictive work rules.
 The only exception was Volkswagen, which foolishly opened a plant in depressed, union-driven Pennsylvania, which it quickly closed again, but not before its quality reputation was permanently besmirched.
 The "Pennsylvania VWs" earned a reputation for poor quality and poor durability - about on par with an American car.
 UAW= crappy cars, every time, it seems, Engineering notwithstanding.
+VW had to offer 100,000 mile powertrain warranties as a result of the Pennsylvania disaster.

 And as gas prices eased in the mid-1980's, people started buying more American cars, and in particular trucks.
 There was a pickup truck craze in the late 1980's to mid 1990's.
 And SUVs started to become popular - ironically due to many Japanese imports, such as the Toyota 4-Runner, which was a poorly disguised pickup truck with a back seat.
 Sales of American SUVs, which had largely remained unchanged since the mid-1960's, took off.